ynput/ayon-documentation/website/docs/addon_speedtree_artist.md

 ## AYON Global Tools
-You can access AYON global tools in Designer through the `AYON` menu.
+You can access AYON toolset in SpeedTree via floating window containing `AYON` tools.
 :::note
 Due to the limitations of the SpeedTree API, the AYON menu must function as a standalone floating UI element.
 Since it cannot be integrated or accessed directly from the host application, users are unable to close the window using the standard close icon.
 :::